ziur/sdfc-idea/_docs/update.md

 ```

 ### Using excludes parameter:

+Scenario:

-In this case Class1.cls and Class2.cls were updated and Class1.cls was excluded.
+In this case Class1.cls was added, Class2.cls and Class3.cls was deleted and Class4.cls was changed and I want to deploy all classes updated less Class4.cls

-command:
+To cover this scenario you should use the next command:

-	$ gradle update -Pexcludes=**/Class1.cls
+	$ gradle update -Pexcludes=**/Class4.cls

 output: